Fried Rice (1 Cup) and Chicken Curry (0.5 Chicken Breast With Sauce)

 Portion Control

-Reduce the portion size of both the chicken curry and fried rice to help manage the intake of carbohydrates.
+Reduce the portion size of the chicken curry and fried rice to minimize the carbohydrate intake, which can lead to a smaller glucose spike.

 Find Glucose response for your favourite foods